getmubarak/SA/styles/Layered/Readme.txt

 Micro Kernel
 The microkernel architecture pattern consists of two types of architecture components: a core system and plug-in modules.
 Application logic is divided between independent plug-in modules and the basic core system, providing extensibility, flexibility, and isolation of application features and custom processing logic.
+Perhaps the best example of the microkernel architecture is the Eclipse IDE.
+Downloading the basic Eclipse product provides you little more than an editor.
+However, once you start adding plug-ins, it becomes a highly customizable and useful product.

 DDD Layered
 Domain-Driven Design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain.